Skiing in Borovets

 Ski Centre Yastrebets

 Ski Centre Yastrebets is located at an altitude between 1350-2370 meters.
 There are three main red ski slopes, however, they are much longer.
-Several smaller slopes connect both ski centres – Yastrebets and Markudjik.
+Several smaller slopes connect both ski centers – Yastrebets and Markudjik.
 You can also take one of the winding ski paths through the forest that would take you back to the base at the Gondola Lift.

 Getting to Borovets

 If you decide to take the bus, keep in mind that there is no direct line between Sofia and Borovets.
 The bus would first take you to the nearest town Samokov and then you will need to take a shuttle to Borovets.
+Due to the unpredictable winter conditions, I do not recommend counting on public transport in snowy weather.

 When to Go

-The ski season in Borovets is relatively long and normally lasts around 4 months between mid-December to mid-April.
-The official closing and opening dates vary each year depending on the weather conditions.
-My favourite time to go skiing in Borovets is at the end of January – beginning of February.
+My favorite time to go skiing in Borovets is at the end of January – beginning of February.
 The resort is not as crowded in this particular period, accommodation prices are slightly cheaper and you can be sure that you will get fresh snow.
-Going in December or April might be risky due to low snowfall.
-At the same time, prices are always the highest around Christmas and New Year’s as well as the beginning of January.

 Where to Stay